kagiko/vaultwarden-wiki/Setup-as-a-systemd-service.md

 # The user/group vaultwarden is run under. the working directory (see below) should allow write and read access to this user/group
 User=vaultwarden
 Group=vaultwarden
-# The location of the .env file for configuration
+# Use an environment file for configuration.
 EnvironmentFile=/etc/vaultwarden.env
 # The location of the compiled binary
 ExecStart=/usr/bin/vaultwarden